 Exemption from taxes

 This type of NGO registration comes with several tax benefits.
-It is, after all, one of the most significant benefits that NGOs are registering under Section 8 Companies, particularly those giving to Section 8 Companies, receive.
+It is, after all, one of the most significant benefits that NGOs register under Section 8 of the Companies Act, particularly those that receive benefits from the government.
 Contributors can also claim a tax deduction for donations given to this type of NGO.

 Bottom line

 Based on the above discussion, it can be concluded that NGO registration, in all of its forms, is done to assist the impoverished or to develop and promote science, commerce, the arts, literature, and other fields.
-Profits are expected to be put towards the development and well-being of certain societies and welfare.
+Profits are expected to be invested in the development and well-being of specific societies and welfare initiatives.